janhq/jan/docs/blog/data-is-a-moat.md

         email: alan@jan.ai
 ---

-LLMs have grown increasingly capable in recent years across a wide variety of tasks.
-The leap forward has been astonishing - even for those who have built AI systems for years.
 The AI space is now crowded with not only closed-source AI of high quality like OpenAI-ChatGPT or Gemini-Google but also many more open-source alternatives like Meta's Llama2 or MistralAI's Mistral.
 With the consciousness of the whole AI community, there are variant of good fine-tuned models that claim to beat ChatGPT at some points.
 But actually, is that really true? and Why do these companies don't release their training dataset?

-In this blog post, we discuss about:
+In this blog post, we will unveil the truth and delve deeper into the critical importance of data ownership and our proposed partial solutions.

-- **Why is data ownership so crucial?**
-- **What are our partial solutions?**

 ## **Big corporations have their own moat**